bauer-jan/whatsapp-agent/README.md

 **Scan the QR code with WhatsApp on first run.
 The agent will send you a short intro message, learn your name and preferences over a few messages, then write its own SOUL.md and USER.md.
 The file is deleted after bootstrap completes and won't run again.**

-## Design decisions

-**Session-per-number isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
-No cross-contamination.

-**Agent decides when to respond** — The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
-If it has nothing to say, it stays silent.
-No auto-forwarding.

-**It becomes someone** — On first run, the agent starts a conversation with you (BOOTSTRAP.md) to figure out its name, personality, and vibe.
-Then it writes its own SOUL.md.
-From that point on, it has a persistent identity.

-**Filesystem as Persona** — The agent's identity and behavior are plain markdown files on disk.
-No database.
-The agent reads them on every message and can update them at runtime.

-**Per-task heartbeat scheduling** — Background tasks defined in HEARTBEAT.md run on individual intervals (`[every N min]` syntax).
-The agent can check in or do anything else autonomously while nobody's talking to it.

 ### Configuration

 ```yaml